After 44 Years, Ken Davis Can Relax

 Those personal touches added something that was uniquely “Ken” to the Manchester branch.
 But for the personal touch in serving customers, Ken simply continued in the tradition of Pat Ambrose.
 Today, he’s proud to say he knows nearly all customers personally.
 Kenny can tell you what nursing home your mother might be in, because he’s been there in person to meet with your mother.
 Or he may know where you live, because he’s made a financial “house call” to help your family navigate the messy aftermath of identity theft from fraudsters.

-Like Ken, Krystal Williams began her career at Cape Ann Savings as a bank teller who then migrated to work in the bank’s mortgage lending business, among other departments.
+Like Ken, Krystal Williams started her career at Cape Ann Savings as a bank teller who then migrated to work in the bank’s mortgage lending business, among other departments.
 During COVID, when safety protocols severely limited in person retail banking, Krystal became manager of the Rockport branch which, with its drive-through tellers, was among Cape Ann’s busiest retail banks.
 She rose to the challenge.

 “I’m really looking forward to my new role.
 It’s exciting,” said Williams.
 “But, of course, we’ll all miss Ken.”